mygreen/super-csv-annotation/README.md

 set for public / private / protected field.

 #### annotation elements
-- position : int = rqeuired argment. column index start with zero(0).
+- position : int = rqeuired argument. column index start with zero(0).
-- label : String = header label. if empty, use filed name.
+- label : String = header label. if empty, use field name.
 - optional : boolean = set CellProcessor NotNull(false) / Optional(true). default false.
 - trim : boolean = if set true, set CellProcessor Trim()
 - inputDefaultValue : String = if set this values, then reading to set for CellProcessor 'ConvertNullTo'.
     - if field type String class, empty value as '@empty'.
 - outputDefaultValue : String = if set this values, then writing to set for CellProcessor 'ConvertNullTo'.
     - if field type String class, empty value as '@empty'.
-- unique : boolean = constaint option. check the value for unique. if set the true, reading/wriing to set CellProcessor 'Unique()'.
+- unique : boolean = constricting option. check the value for unique. if set the true, reading/wriing to set CellProcessor 'Unique()'.
-- equalsValue : String = constain option. check the value for equals. if set the value, reading/wriing to set CellProcessor 'Equals()'.
+- equalsValue : String = constricting option. check the value for equals. if set the value, reading/wriing to set CellProcessor 'Equals()'.
 - builderClass : Class = you can set fo your customize CellProcessorBuilder class. this class must inherit 'AbstractCellProcessorBuilder'.

 ### Example @CsvColumn

 ```java
 // Java Bean
 @CsvBean(header=true)